 The judge is tasked with ruling on the parties' requests based on the evidence they have submitted.
-The judge governs the functioning of the proceedings, setting out the dates for the hearings and the terms for the parties to perform judicial activities (eg, filing briefs, submitting evidence).
-He or she is not bound to apply the law identified by the parties.
+The judge governs the proceedings, setting out the dates for the hearings and the terms for the parties to perform judicial activities (eg, filing briefs, submitting evidence).
+They are not bound to apply the law identified by the parties.